AfiqRosli966/Hi-World/README.md

 Greetings from the alternate world!

 I found out that me on this world is more handsome than the other world.
-How fansinating!
+How fascinating!